 Austin College Thinking Green serves as an umbrella for all campus greening initiatives, including our annual residence hall energy conservation competition, our annual GreenServe event, student-initiated greening proposals (more than two dozen of which have been adopted by the college), our involvement in the Second Nature Carbon Commitment, and all other efforts by staff, students, faculty, and contractors to "green" the campus.

-Dr. Mari Elise Ewing, Professor of Environmental Studies and Director of Thinking Green Campus Awareness (TGCA), works with a committee of students to identify, organize, and publicize greening activities that lend themselves to broad participation.
-Student Co-Chairs of the Thinking Green Campus Awareness Student Committee for the 2018 - 2019 academic year are Julian Coronado, Senior, and Katherine Collins, Senior.
+Dr. Mari Elise Ewing, Associate Professor of Environmental Studies and Director of Thinking Green Campus Awareness (TGCA), works with a committee of students to identify, organize, and publicize greening activities that lend themselves to broad participation.
+Student leaders of the Thinking Green Campus Awareness Student Committee for the 2022 - 2023 academic year are Roshni Khosla (President), senior, Jackson Bowman (Vice President), sophomore, and Arturo Tarin (Public Relations), sophomore,

 Second Nature Carbon Commitment

 Dr. Peter Schulze, Professor of Biology and Environmental Science, and Director of the Center for Environmental Studies, is responsible for implementation of our obligations as a signatory of the Second Nature Carbon Commitment.
-Completed greenhouse gas emissions inventories and the college’s climate action plan are available to view or download on the Second Nature website.
+Completed greenhouse gas emissions inventories and the AC climate action plan are available to view or download on the college's Climate Action Plan & Greenhouse Gas Reports page or on the SIMAP website.
 The college has set a carbon neutrality target date of 2035 and achieved 100% wind-generated electricity in 2015.

 Student Sustainability Fund